pop-os/docs/src/customize-pop/accessibility-seeing.md

 ### Follow Mouse Cursor & Screen Part

-If `Full Screen` is selected under `Screen part` and the `Follow mouse cursor` radio button is selected, the magnification affect is rendered to the entire display area.
+If `Full Screen` is selected under `Screen part` and the `Follow mouse cursor` radio button is selected, the magnification effect is rendered to the entire display area.

 <video autoplay loop>
     <source src="/images/accessibility-settings/full-zoom.webm" />